KnowageLabs/Knowage-Documentation/installation-guide/manual-installation.rst

 Manual installation
 ==========================

-How to populate metadata database
+Metadata database initialization
 --------------------------------------

-The metadata database must contains a schema which will collect all Knowage metadata.
-For configuring such a schema, the user must execute the creation scripts provided for the DBMS in use.
+Knowage requires a database schema to store its own metadata (definition of analyses, datasets and so on).
+For initializing such a schema, the user must execute the creation scripts provided for the DBMS in use.
 The package which includes the DDL will contain the following SQL files:

 .. code-block:: bash
         :caption: Scripts for metadata schema